 Can you see out your windscreen well?
 It's all well having decent screenwash, but if your wiper blades are cut or old, this will lead to smearing and bad visibility.
 New ones are recommended, and it's also a good habit to clean the inside of the glass to cut down glare.

 Get your antifreeze mixture right.
-A common mistake is for drivers to top up their radiator with water throughout summer.
-However, when it gets to winter, you could be looking at a frozen system if your mixture isn’t correct.
-If you’re not sure what mix to use, visit your garage where they should charge only a small amount to do it for you.
+A common mistake is for drivers to top up their radiators with water throughout summer.
+However, when it gets to winter, you could be looking at a frozen system if your mixture isn't correct.
+If you're not sure what mix to use, visit your garage, where they should charge only a small amount to do it for you.
 Check your tires.
 The more grip left, the better.
 At least 3mm of tread is recommended for winter driving.
 If your tires are looking worn and your area is particularly susceptible to snow and ice, perhaps consider buying all-season tires for more traction.

 Can you actually get into your car?
-A frequent issue in sub-zero conditions is that moisture on your door seals becomes frozen and the doors become extremely difficult to open.
+A frequent issue in sub-zero conditions is that moisture on your door seals becomes frozen, and the doors become extremely difficult to open.
 Door locks can also freeze, locking you out.
-For door seals, apply either a smearing of Vaseline, or common house polish (such as Mr Sheen).
-For the locks, use something like WD40 to stop them becoming frozen.
+For door seals, apply either a smearing of Vaseline or common house polish (such as Mr. Sheen).
+For the locks, use something like WD40 to stop them from becoming frozen.

 Preparing for winter driving